 Only assignments that are scheduled through DRC will be paid.
 A student may ask an interpreter if she/he is available, but the interpreter must be given the assignment through Disability Resource Center.
 DRC maintains the right to move interpreters within their scheduled time.
 All interpreter requests must come through the Interpreter Coordinator.
-Students must request an interpreter in advance from the Interpreter Coordinator using an Interpreter Request Form available in the DRC office (the exception is for interpreting that takes place immediately after class that runs over the scheduled class time).
+Students must request an interpreter in advance from the Interpreter Coordinator (the exception is for interpreting that takes place immediately after class that runs over the scheduled class time).
 Students are made aware of this procedure.

 Interpreters should not make other commitments that would force them to leave UALR early, or accept a UALR assignment if they know they must leave early.

 During the semester, interpreters may be needed for such events as dorm meetings, lectures, and pep rallies.
-As these requests come in, the Interpreter Coordinator will contact interpreters to determine who is available.
+As these requests come in, the Interpreter Coordinator will contact interpreters to fill these requests.

-Group meetings with interpreters will be held at the beginning of each semester.
+Group meetings with interpreters may be held prior to the beginning of the semester.
 These meetings are mandatory for any interpreter who wishes to maintain a schedule of interpreting classes.
 The interpreter will be compensated for these meetings at a two-hour rate.

 Interpreters are not to bill for assignments cancelled with at least 24 hours notice.
 Announcements in class are considered 24-hour notice.
 In daily classes the day before is considered 24 hours notice.
 Interpreters should also ask the professor for a class syllabus, and any classes designated in the class syllabus as canceled should be considered as notice.